Kostr/UEFI-Lessons/Lessons/Lesson_73/README.md

     endlist;
 ```

-You'll see that all the defaults are presented with a help of `EFI_IFR_DEFAULT` opcode:
+You'll see that all the defaults are presented with a help of a `EFI_IFR_DEFAULT` opcode:
 ```
 EFI_IFR_DEFAULT